 - 1 Tbsp + ¼ tsp baking powder

 - 3 Tbsp pure maple syrup

 - 2½ Tbsp Irish butter

 - 2 Tbsp warm water

-- In a large bowl, whisk the flour, sucanat, spices, baking powder and salt.
+- In a large bowl, whisk the flour, sucanat, cinnamon, nutmeg, cloves, baking powder, and salt.

-- Cut in the butter and using a pastry blender or your hands, incorporate the butter into the dry ingredients until you have pea-sized pieces.
+- Use a cheese grater to shred the butter into the bowl.
+Use your hands or a pastry blender to incorporate it into the dry ingredients until you have pea-sized pieces.

-- When the scones are cool, melt the butter in a small saucepan.
-Allow it to brown for a few minutes to achieve maximum flavor.
+- When the scones are nearly cool, melt the butter in a small saucepan.
+Allow it to brown for a few minutes to achieve maximum flavour.
+Whisk often.

 - Whisk in the powdered sugar, water, and cinnamon extract.
 Remove from heat and drizzle over the scones while the glaze is stall warm.